Doctor of Nursing Practice in Nurse Anesthesia Degree Program

 Nurse Anesthesia Degree Program facilities

-As a student in our Nurse Anesthesia program, you benefit from the state-of-the-art educational resources on our Portland Campus, which include interactive classrooms equipped with the latest media and computer technology, electronic journals and books, and a clinical simulation program that features several high-tech patient simulators.
+As a student in our Nurse Anesthesia program, you benefit from the state-of-the-art educational resources on our Portland Campus for the Health Sciences, which include interactive classrooms equipped with the latest media and computer technology, electronic journals and books, and a clinical simulation program that features several high-tech patient simulators.

 Beginning in your first semester, you participate in simulation exercises that provide a realistic facsimile of the work you’ll perform in the clinical environment.
 You translate theoretical knowledge into practice through a variety of simulated scenarios.
 Learn more about our Interprofessional Simulation and Innovation Center (ISIC).